0dxny/0dxny/README.md

           → Proshippers or anything under that umbrella (darkshippers and all that bullshiiii) → Bigots (Racists, homophobes, transphobes, etc.)
-          → Jinx fans (the manhwa) and anything manhwa similar to that → Zoophiles
+          → Jinx fans (the manhwa) and any manhwa similar to it → Zoophiles
           → Pedophiles
           → If you're problematic in general just block me